KarimElSheikh/Santorini/README.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=5cPt6jUoMEU
 " target="_blank"><img src="http://img.youtube.com/vi/5cPt6jUoMEU/0.jpg"
-alt="IMAGE ALT TEXT HERE" width="640" height="360" border="10" /></a>
+alt="http://www.youtube.com/watch?v=5cPt6jUoMEU" width="640" height="360" border="10" /></a>

 ## Notes
-The bulk of the project was completed in may 2014, with only minor updates since then.
+The bulk of the project was completed in May 2014, with only minor updates since then.